BenGutteridge/bengutteridge.github.io/_pages/cv.md

 * Also served as Director of Partnerships (Aug 2019 – Jul 2020).

 **STEP UP Ambassador**, New College Access & Outreach Dept. (Nov 2017 – Jun 2020)
-* Ambassador to visiting state schools, leading tours and assisting with annotation of Oxford University admissions tests.
+* Ambassador to visiting state schools, leading tours and assisting with annotation of admissions tests.

-**Coding proficiency**: MATLAB, Python, and data science libraries (inc. NumPy and PyTorch).
+## Skills

+* **Python**: experienced across a range of personal and academic projects, with data science (NumPy, SciPy, Pandas, etc.) and deep learning libraries (PyTorch, Jax/Flax).
+* **MATLAB**: experience working with during QinetiQ internships and for and undergraduate projects.
+Also completed IBM’s Coursera courses in Data Science and ML in Python, Data Analysis and Visualisation, and Databases with **SQL** (2019).
+Grade 8 Jazz Clarinet with Distinction, Trinity College London (2016).